Charles Guth

-Charles George Guth (June 3, 1877 – May 24, 1948) was an American businessman, who, as executive of the Loft Candy Company, purchased the trademark and the syrup recipe of the twice-bankrupt Pepsi-Cola Company.
+Charles Godfrey Guth (June 3, 1877 – May 24, 1948) was an American businessman, who, as executive of the Loft Candy Company, purchased the trademark and the syrup recipe of the twice-bankrupt Pepsi-Cola Company.
 He was President of Loft Candy Company from 1930 to 1935 and President of Pepsi-Cola Company from 1931 to 1939.

 Biography

-He was born on June 3, 1877 in Philadelphia, Pennsylvania to Emil Guth of Dresden, Germany.
+He was born on June 3, 1877, in Baltimore, Maryland to Emil Guth of Dresden, Germany.

 Murder of George A. Murphy

 While living in Baltimore during September 1913, Guth was arrested for murdering George A. Murphy, an African American man who was employed as his chauffeur.
 The NAACP-published magazine The Crisis reported on the incident several times, and noted that Guth "killed his colored chauffeur in a dispute which arose because Guth didn't want his milk delivered at the same time as his chauffeur's."
 In Guth's version of events, he fired the man, and Murphy allegedly responded by trying to attack him with an axe.
 Guth responded by shooting Murphy dead.
 Guth was later cleared of all charges by both a coroner's jury and a grand jury.
 The NAACP noted in its annual newsletter that the "not guilty" verdict in Guth's case was "a woeful miscarriage of justice".